How to Make Coffee with an Aeropress

 A relative newcomer to the brewing scene, the Aeropress was invented in 2005 by Alan Adler (the engineer who invented the Aerobie frisbee)!
 It consists of two lightweight cylinders and a filter.
 This brewer produces a clean and full-bodied cup of coffee.
 It’s quick and easy to use and clean, and it’s lightweight and compact so it’s perfect for travelling.
 We never leave home without it!

-– Aeropress coffee brewer
+What you'll need– Aeropress coffee brewer

 – Aeropress filter papers